nikhilt44/Otsu-Thresholding-Algorithm/README.md

 # Otsu's Thresholding algorithm

-Otsu's thresholding algorithm in java used in image processing

-Otsu's algorithm is a very popular algorithm used in image segmentation (thresholding) that outputs a threshold value
+Otsu's algorithm is a very popular algorithm used in image segmentation (thresholding) that outputs a threshold value.
+It is implemented in Java using the processing the library to deal with the pixels